 What Is Verb Tense? (with Examples)

-What Is Verb Tense? (with Examples)The tense of a verb is determined by when the action took place.
-The three tenses are:
+Verb Tense (with Examples)The tense of a verb is determined by when the action took place.
+The three main tenses are as follows:

 Examples of TensesHere are some examples of verbs in different tenses:

 - I walked to work.
 (The verb walked is in the past tense.)

 - I walk to work.
 (The verb walk is in the present tense.)

 - I will walk to work.
 (The verb will walk is in the future tense.)